 TR&HC is committed to supporting the area’s charitable and civic causes.
 Through our Philanthropy program, TR&HC focuses its giving on local programs that support important needs in our community:

 Over the last seven years, the Club has increased community donations from an average of $25,000 to $50,000 per year.

-TR&HC believes in giving back to the community through donations made to local non-profits.
-This is an important aspect of the Club.
+TR&HC believes in giving back to the community through donations made to local non-profits; both equestrian focused and non-equestrian community-based programs.

 2020 Local Charities Receiving Grants